-Fleet insurance fraud is growing at a steady rate, and staged car accidents are a primary example.
+Fleet insurance fraud is growing at a steady rate, and staged auto accidents are a primary example.
 These common scams are designed to rip you and your insurer off for paid settlements which in turn send your insurance premiums skyrocketing.
 Not only are the payouts from fleet accidents more lucrative, but the scams themselves are incredibly dangerous.
 Trying to fake a minor fender bender could easily spiral out of control and result in actual injuries or even death.

-In this article we will break down the different types of staged accidents so you can learn how to spot, evade, and deal with these insurance scams when they occur.
+In this article we will break down the different types of staged auto accidents so you can learn how to spot, evade, and deal with these insurance scams when they occur.

 1. The Swoop and Squat

-The Swoop and Squat staged accident involves a team of 2 or more vehicles conspiring against you to cause a collision.
+The Swoop and Squat staged auto accident involves a team of 2 or more vehicles conspiring against you to cause a collision.

 You will be driving along the road when a car (the squatter) pulls in front of you.
 Only a few seconds later another car (the swooper) cuts off the squatter, “forcing” them to abruptly brake in hopes you will rear-end them.
 (If there is a third driver involved in the plan they will try to drive alongside and box you in so you cannot swerve out of the way).
 The swooper will drive away unscathed, leaving you responsible for the damages caused to the squatter.

 2. The Start and Stop

 This type of fraud can happen when you are stuck in heavy traffic.
 The driver ahead of you will take off fast to make you think traffic is finally moving but then slam on the brakes so you rear-end them.